joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 ## Solution

-in order for one division to dominate another, all teams in one need to be better than all the teams in the other. we can represent this by drawing an arrow from $a$ to $b$.
+For one division to dominate another, all teams in one need to be better than all the teams in the other.
+We can represent this by drawing an arrow from $a$ to $b$:

 ![](/img/2023-09-20-a-to-b.png){:width="100 px" class="image-centered"}

-when there are more than two divisions, we have the potential for multiple dominance relationships (e.g. division $a$ dominates divisions $b$ and $c$) or for the teams in a third divison to intermingle with two teams in a dominance relationship, e.g.
+When there are more than two divisions, there is potential for multiple dominance relationships (e.g. division $a$ dominates divisions $b$ and $c$) or for the teams in a third divison to intermingle with two teams in a dominance relationship (e.g. $a$ dominates $b$ but $c$ is neither dominated or dominant):

 $$ a_1 > c_1 > a_2 > b_1 > c_2 > b_2. $$

-we can represent these similarly, the first by drawing arrows from $a$ to $b$ and $c$ while the second is just the original drawing again.
+We can represent these similarly, the first by drawing arrows from $a$ to $b$ and $c$ while the second is just the original drawing again.

 ![](/img/2023-09-20-top-comparison.png){:width="250 px" class="image-centered"}

-taking a step back, we just saw thata two-division relationship like "A dominates B" can be embedded in a more complicated situation involving more than two divisions. this means that when we talk about "A dominating B" we are counting cases where that is the only dominance relationship, as well as every other situation where division "A" dominates division "B".
+So, a two-division relationship like "A dominates B" can be embedded in more complicated situations involving more than two divisions.
+This means that when we find the probability of "A dominates B", we are counting cases where that is the only dominance relationship, as well as every other situation where division "A" dominates division "B".

-to properly count the instances where one or more dominance relationships is present, we need to remove double counting.
+So, to properly count the instances where one or more dominance relationships is present, we need to remove double counting.

-take the case of $3$ divisions. the probability of one or more dominance relationships is
+Take the case of $3$ divisions -- the probability of one or more dominance relationships is

 $$ \begin{align}
  P(\text{one or more}) &= P(\text{one domination}) - P(\text{two dominations}) + P(\text{three dominations}) \\